 This work investigates the chronology of the Near East during the Late Bronze and Early Iron Age periods and concludes that the ‘conventional/orthodox’ chronology is fundamentally wrong.
 Indeed, it argues that Egyptian New Kingdom (Memphite) dates should be lowered by 200 years to match historical actuality.
 This chronological adjustment is achieved in two stages: first, the removal of 85 (parallel) years of Assyrian chronology from the 11th-10th century BC pre-Neo-Assyrian period; and second, the downward displacement of Late Bronze Age Egyptian dates relative to Assyrian chronology by a further 115 years.

-Pierce Furlong completed an undergraduate degree in Environmental Sciences at the University of East Anglia, England.
+Born in Ireland, Pierce Furlong completed an undergraduate degree in Environmental Sciences at the University of East Anglia, England.
 Possessed of itchy feet a goodly number of the following years were spent roaming the world; during which time many of the great archaeological sites in Europe, the Americas, the Middle East, Africa and Asia were visited.
 A passion for ancient history grew out of this experience, and this was given a more formal outlet when, having settled in Australia, he enrolled in the Faculty of Arts at The University of Melbourne: being awarded a First Class Honors degree from the Department of Classics and Archaeology in 1996, and a PhD from the Department of History in 2007.